dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/document-normalizer-settings.md

 **Parameters**

-`[in] content`: A JSON string that represents the content of the settings.
+`[in] content` A JSON string that represents the content of the settings.

 **Exceptions**